thiago4go/dapr-workshop/docs/challenge-3/python.md

         )
 ```

-Our Delivery service is completed.
+The Delivery service is completed.
 Let's update _pizza-kitchen_ and _pizza-store_. now.

 #### Sending the Kitchen events

-Open `python/pizza-kithen` and add the following lines below the import statements:
+Open `python/pizza-kitchen` and add the following lines below the import statements:

 ```python
 DAPR_PUBSUB_NAME = 'pizzapubsub'
 DAPR_PUBSUB_TOPIC_NAME = 'order'
 ```

-Under **Dapr pub/sub**, add the following lines to send our event to the pub/sub:
+Under **# Dapr pub/sub #**, add the following lines to send our event to the pub/sub:

 ```python
 def publish_event(order_data):